Endless Travel Plans

 • Aruba: 5-5.5 hours

-Factor in ground transportation from airport to resort.
-Some destinations have resorts 60-90 minutes from the airport.
-Puerto Rico and Aruba resorts are typically 15-30 minutes from the airport.
+Don't just look at flight times — factor in ground transportation too.
+Some Caribbean resorts sit 60-90 minutes from the airport.
+Puerto Rico and Aruba resorts are typically 15-30 minutes from the airport, which makes a big difference with tired kids.

 What is the best Caribbean island for toddlers?